fionntan/fodblog/content/pages/about.md

 Here's some nice cows I saw one time I was trying to spot Pearse Brosnan and Gabriel Byrne shoot a movie on Narin beach.

-## RSS Feed
-The RSS feed for the blog.
+## RSS feed of the blog
+RSS is still cool, right? ...right??

 Subscribe and enjoy all the bountiful bloggy beauty.

-<a href="https://fionntan.ie/index.xml" target="_blank">https://fionntan.ie/index.xml</a>
+<a href="http://fionntan.ie/blog/index.xml" target="_blank">http://fionntan.ie/blog/index.xml</a>

 ## Me on de socials